 EDC fans will note that there are no pocket nor tactical knives here.

-- My iPad Pro with Pencil and Smart Cover, as well as chargers and cables, if I’m away overnight.
+- My iPad Pro with Pencil and Magic Keyboard, as well as chargers and cables, if I’m away overnight.

 - A flat plastic bottle from Granit.